 - Regulate, monitor, and ensure that all agricultural research undertaken by research institutes and other institutions or individuals undertaking agricultural research is consistent with the national priorities specified in the relevant policy documents.

-- Establish and exercise control over the research institutes, committees, and research centers established pursuant to this Act.
+- Establish and exercise control over the research institutes, committees, and research centers established under this Act.

-- Formulate or approve medium and long-term research plans, strategies, and budgets of research institutes, committees, and organizations established pursuant to this Act.
+- Formulate or approve medium and long-term research plans, strategies, and budgets of research institutes, committees, and organizations established under this Act.

 - We provide grants to research institutes and people desirous of carrying out research and training programs that are consistent with the national research priorities and plans of the organization.

-- Support and promote training and capacity-building in relation to agricultural research.
+- Support and promote training and capacity-building agricultural research.

 - To promote the dissemination and application of research findings in the field of agriculture and the establishment of a science park.